Skip to main content

 Grid presets

 Grid presets are templated starting points — pre-written prompt structures organized by category.
-Select a preset, optionally adjust it, and generate.
+Open the preset menu from the canvas toolbar, browse or search the tree, click a preset tile, and pick a quality (1K / 2K / 4K).
 Each preset has:

 • A vision-analyzed, rewritten prompt template